Endless Utah Ski Options for Families: 4 Itineraries to Get You Started

 Homebase: Ogden Valley

 Set your homebase in or near the town of Ogden for a fun mix of experiences on and off the mountain.
 Sometimes, it’s that blend of ski time and free time that really makes a family vacation memorable.
-(Read: "How to Pack for a Family Snow and Ski Trip in Utah")
+(Read: Sharing Skiing With the Next Generation)

 Snowbasin’s wealth of amenities includes majestic lodges with stunning views and marble bathrooms.
 Snowbasin’s dedicated instructors for private and group lessons at any age tailor on-mountain lessons around the needs and abilities of students.
 With 70 percent of the mountain’s trails for beginner and intermediate skiers, there’s plenty of space for your family to play together.

 Although it is evolving every year, Powder Mountain reminds many of a cozy ‘70s family ski resort frozen in time, yet its more than 8,464 skiable acres is the most of any ski resort in the United States, where skiers are guaranteed three acres per skier even on their busiest day.
 Its snow sports school includes a flexible Powder Club for kids (Read: What to Know for Ski School), and families skiing together can take advantage of the regular and unconventional lifts (including bus and snowcat) throughout the resort (Read: Ogden: A Whole Other Utah).